Ian Hamilton (writer): Awards and honours

 His first book, The Children's Crusade, was non-fiction and was the Canadian Book of the Month Club Main Selection.
-The Water Rat of Wanchai won the Arthur Ellis for best first crime novel.; it was a Quill and Quire top five novel of the year; an Amazon editor's pick and an Amazon top 100 book of the year; and a Toronto Star top five novel of the year.
-It was also short listed for the CBC Bookie Award.
+The Water Rat of Wanchai won the Arthur Ellis Award for Best First Crime Novel.; it was a Quill and Quire top five novel of the year; an Amazon editor's pick and an Amazon top 100 book of the year; and a Toronto Star top five novel of the year.
+It was also shortlisted for the CBC Bookie Award.

 The Disciple of Las Vegas was short listed for the Barry Award as the best original paperback published in the United States in 2014.
-The Wild Beasts of Wuhan was short listed for the Lambda Award as the best lesbian crime/mystery novel of 2013.
+The Wild Beasts of Wuhan was shortlisted for the Lambda Literary Award as best lesbian crime/mystery novel of 2013.

 BBC Culture named Hamilton as one of the ten mystery/crime writers from the last 30 years that should be on your bookshelf.

 He has also written for magazines such as Macleans, Saturday Night and Boston.